 - Does everyone on your team know how you price?

 If there are holes here, your marketing efforts need to support this.
 You may need a landing page for onboarding, or edits to your content so your website weeds out people who aren’t your ideal clients.

 Your business goals are what determine the best use of your marketing budget.
 Focus on those goals and your marketing tasks will become clear.
-If you need help establishing your goals and determining a marketing plan that helps you reach them, our Foundations Workshop is just for you.
-Sign up on the waiting list to make sure you get the date you want before Christmas.
+If you need help establishing your goals and determining a marketing plan that helps you reach them, the Foundations sessions are for you.